Skip to main content

 4. Check the box under Set

-5. If license not available: Purchase from Siemens
+5. If the license is not listed, enter the license key received from Siemens WLM

 Step 3: Set Company Network IP (X130 Port)